Start Date and Duration

 - Apply the asset approach.

 - Apply discounts and premiums.

 - Write reports that illustrate the most contentious valuation topics.

-This capstone course applies the general valuation theory and principles learned in BV201, BV202, and BV203, and introduces the student to a variety of advanced valuation applications.
+This capstone course applies the general valuation theory and principles learned in MA, IA, and AADP, and introduces the student to a variety of advanced valuation applications.